Mregussek/rest-api-server/README.md

 rest_app.run(host='0.0.0.0', debug=True, port=8080)
 ```

-*host='0.0.0.0'* it makes app to run on all your machines IP addresses.
+*host='0.0.0.0'* makes app to run on all your machines IP addresses.
 By default it runs on localhost and you are not allowed to request anything.

 ## Usage

 ### Python

-Install requirenmnents for this project:
+Install requirements for this project:

 ```bash
 pip3 install -r requirements.txt